 UK Food additives authorisation

 In accordance with the EU (Withdrawal) Act 2018 general provisions, EU Regulations (EC) Nos.
-1333/2008 and 1331/2008 was converted into UK domestic law, subject to corrections made by The Food Additives, Flavourings, Enzymes and Extractions Solvents (Amendment etc.) (EU Exit) Regulations 2019.
+1333/2008 and 1331/2008 were converted into UK domestic law, subject to corrections made by The Food Additives, Flavourings, Enzymes and Extractions Solvents (Amendment, etc.) (EU Exit) Regulations 2019.

 - in relation to England, the Secretary of State;

 - in relation to Wales, the Welsh Ministers;